Career and Technical Education helps graduating seniors be workforce ready.

 See for yourself the difference CTE is making in the lives of thousands of Hillsborough County Public School students.
 Take a tour of one of the County’s four Career Centers:

-There you’ll see students who might not be college bound, but are gifted in much-needed trades like culinary arts, auto mechanics or digital design.
+There you’ll see students who are gifted in much-needed trades like culinary arts, auto mechanics or digital design.